bthompson7/usm-prof-rating/README.md

 A Chrome extension that displays the professors rating from RateMyProfessors.com on the [USM](https://usm.maine.edu/courses) and [UMaine](https://online.umaine.edu/how-to-search-for-courses/) course search page.
 For the University of Southern Maine if you go to the professor's individual page on usm.maine.edu it will display the rating as well.

 ### Install
-On Chrome you can install it going [here](https://chrome.google.com/webstore/detail/umaine-system-professor-r/mpfmbeejjndjkpmfohjkfiabhofjmolj?hl=en&authuser=0)
+On Chrome you can install it by going [here](https://chrome.google.com/webstore/detail/umaine-system-professor-r/mpfmbeejjndjkpmfohjkfiabhofjmolj?hl=en&authuser=0)

 #### University of Southern Maine
 ![Screenshot from 2020-10-26 12-32-35](https://user-images.githubusercontent.com/35780502/97200493-aae39f00-1787-11eb-9c17-948b6ad290ae.png)